 One of the Design for Purchasing service’s functionalities is to assess, as an example, risks relating to component availability.
 This investigation has revealed itself to be all the more worthwhile, as we are currently facing a shortage of components.
 This way, by making sure that a component will be available in sufficient quantities, and that there are multiple sources of supply, we decrease the risk of components going out of stock.

 To meet the production requirements for a product throughout its entire operational period, the DfP service will also establish the lifespan of each component.
 This means that a more expensive component may, for example, be selected over another component, should this component be due to become obsolete in the short term.
 There will also be a search for equivalent components, to allow, where possible, for the replacement of a component used as standard, which no longer exists.

 Finally, also key is to ensure that the components selected are compliant with environmental standards (ROHS, REACH, etc.) within each country in which the product is to be commercialised.

-What I like about LACROIX Electronics is that, within this young, rapidly-growing business, challenges are non-stop: designing new products, looking for new customers, building on our services abroad… It’s also a business with a human feel to it, where the SME mindset is predominant.
+What I like about LACROIX is that, within this young, rapidly-growing business, challenges are non-stop: designing new products, looking for new customers, building on our services abroad… It’s also a business with a human feel to it, where the SME mindset is predominant.
 Communication with management is straightforward, meaning that strategic decisions can be made more easily.
 The connection between different departments (purchasing, R&D, manufacturing) also means more responsiveness.